journalref/sfc/sfc-demo/sfc103/kernel-config/README.md

-### Prevent kernel from updating by execute these config file
+### Prevent kernel from updating by executing these config files